April teaches high school science and holds a master's degree in education.

 A frameshift mutation is a mutation caused by an insertion or deletion, which causes a shift in the translational reading frame.
 Frameshift mutations have a more dramatic effect on the polypeptide than missense or nonsense mutations.
 Instead of just changing one amino acid, frameshifts cause a change in all the amino acids in the rest of the gene.
 Let's take our magikeratin gene for the pink-winged pony and see what results from a frameshift mutation.

-Here's the original DNA strand.
-We'll make an insertion of an adenine base right here, between the Gs.
-Here's the resulting mRNA strand, and here's the resulting polypeptide: methionine, leucine, isoleucine, serine, and another leucine.
+Below is the original DNA strand.
+We'll make an insertion of an adenine base between the Gs.
+Also below is the resulting mRNA strand, and here's the resulting polypeptide: methionine, leucine, isoleucine, serine, and another leucine.
 Whoa.
 That's nothing at all like our magikeratin protein!
 I don't know what that is, but it's definitely not something that will give normal feathers to our pink-winged pony.
 If this kind of mutation happened, then the feather proteins would turn out very strange.
 The magikeratin would be incorrectly synthesized due to a serious defect in the amino acid chain.
 It'd be a safe bet that this pony couldn't fly at all.

 You may have heard of a disorder called Tay-Sachs disease.
 Tay-Sachs is often caused by a frameshift mutation in a gene that codes for an important enzyme.
 Enzymes, remember, are also proteins.
 The enzyme affected in Tay-Sachs disease is called hexosaminidase A. Its job is to keep harmful chemicals from building up in our nerve cells.
 With a mutation on the hexosaminidase gene, the enzyme doesn't get built correctly, and harmful chemicals accumulate in the nerves.
 People with Tay-Sachs may suffer from muscle weakness, seizures, deafness, blindness, or dementia.
 Tay-Sachs is a serious genetic disease that shows just how damaging a frameshift mutation can be.